SF IndieFest is a founding member of the FILM FESTIVAL ALLIANCE

 MISSION & OBJECTIVE

-We screen the best documentaries from around the world for two weeks at the Roxie Cinema, the oldest art house theater west of the Mississippi.
-Many of our titles end up with calendered runs at the Roxie later in the year!
-We get great coverage in SF, the second largest film market in the country, plus Variety reviews.
-The festival was attended by over 8000 doc lovers last year.
-A 10% increase in attendance over the year before!
-San Francisco is a very receptive town for documentaries and our fest has built a passionate following over the past 16 years.
+We screen the best documentaries from around the world at the Roxie Cinema, the oldest art house theater west of the Mississippi.
+Many of our titles end up with calendared runs at the Roxie later in the year.
+We get great press coverage in San Francisco, the second largest film market in the country, plus industry reviews.

 "Festivals bring unexpected benefits.
 Festivals are essential for brand creation.
 Premiering at Tribeca was enough to convince people to at least listen to me, but surprisingly it was the San Francisco Indie Fest that was just as crucial for our theatrical release.
 Our press from this festival in February ‘08 helped convince the Red Vic to book us in April (I thank the amazing S.F. publicist Karen Larsen for convincing me of this in advance).
 We also incorporated festivals into our broader theatrical release, and while we did not claim them as cities in our 17-city count, they helped give us something to crow about."